 One Man Dog, like many early WB pressings, has a tendency to be dull and opaque.
 (Most side twos have a real problem in that respect.)
-When you get one like this, with more of an extended top end, it tends to come with much more space, size, texture, transparency, ambience and openness.
+When you get a good, with more of an extended top end, it tends to come with much more space, size, texture, transparency, ambience and openness.

 Of course it does; that’s where much of that stuff is, up high.
-Most copies don’t have nearly enough of it, but thankfully this one does.
+Most copies don’t have nearly enough of it, but thankfully the best copies do.

 Hey Mister, Got a Hot Side One?

 If you have a Hot Side One for One Man Dog you will know it in a hurry.
 The guitars and congas will leap out of your speakers at the beginning of One Man Parade.
 If they don’t, forget it, move along to the next copy and keep going until you find one in which they do.
 There are plenty of subtle cues to separate the White Hot copies from the merely Hot, but if the sound doesn’t come to life right from the get go, it never will.

 (The same is not true for side two however.
 The first track is a bit dull on even the best copies, so don’t lose hope if your first track sounds rolled off.
 They almost all do — this copy fares MUCH better than most, however.